appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot.md

   </dd><br />

   <dt><b>Copy rows</b></dt>
-  <dd>A boolean that, when `true`, copies the rows from the cloned table into the new table.
+  <dd>A boolean that, when <code>true</code>, copies the rows from the cloned table into the new table.
   </dd><br />

 </dl>